 La Vuelta (Tour of Spain)

 The ongoing winner wears a red jersey to signify his lead, similar to the yellow jersey in the Tour de France.
-The colour of the leader's jersey has changed many times over the history of the race (it started over 70 years ago), but since 2010 it has been red.
+The colour of the leader's jersey has changed many times over the history of the race (it started nearly 90 years ago), but since 2010 it has been red.
 Other classifications have taken on the same colours as the Tour de France: a white jersey with blue marks on honours the 'King of the Mountains' or best climber; the green jersey is for the current top sprinter (based on points); a white jersey is worn by the combined points leader; and the leading team sports grey jerseys.

 The race was first held in 1935 and has been held annually since 1955.
-Originally held in the spring, in 1955 the race moved to August/September to avoid direct competition with the Giro d'Italia.
+Originally it was held in the spring, in 1955 the race moved to August/September to avoid direct competition with the Giro d'Italia.
 The Vuelta is seen as an important preparation course for the World Championships in October.

 For more information, visit the official website of La Vuelta